jayson-chao/Miiko-Bot/README.md

 with the value DISCORD_TOKEN set to the bot token

 ### DB initialization
-An init_db.py file is required to initialize the database (WIP)
+An init_db.py file is required to initialize the database and models using Tortoise ORM (WIP)

 ## Planned Features